Waste and recycling bins

 Under the Environmental Protection Regulation (2019) Chapter 6, Part 2, Division 1, s 102 (2), people are not permitted to disturb or otherwise interfere with the contents of a waste container.

-This means that commercial bins, community bins or household wheelie bins (even once they are on the kerbside) must not be disturbed unless it’s your own rubbish or by Council’s recycling collection contractor.
+This means that commercial bins, community bins or household wheelie bins (even once they are on the kerbside) must not be disturbed unless it's your own rubbish and may only be handled by Council's recycling collection contractor.

 Care and cleaning of bins